|Rules and Regulations|

 From countries that do use officially FCI measurement, only height dogs without final jump height have to be measured.
 Two random height dogs from each country will be measured again according to FCI jump height regulations.
 If both measured values differ from the declared ulna length, all dogs with a lower final jump height from that country will be re-measured.

 Attention : The FCI Flyball Commission has decided to make one exception to the actual FCI regulations.
 For the FOWC2020 a new conversion table will be used to decide on the jump height, which will result in 2.5 cm (1”) lower jump heights for all dogs.
-This has been decided in order to level the playfield internationally, considering that the FCI regulations will be altered next year in the same sense.
+This has been decided in order to level the playfield internationally, considering that the FCI regulations will probably be altered next year in the same sense.
 Therefore, we ask upon registration to declare the officially measured length of the ulna bone, so that the secretariat can convert this to the correct jump height.
 This will be only valid for countries where it is confirmed that the ulna measuring is followed officially by the kennelclub for flyball.
 All height dogs from other countries that apply other measuring methods shall be remeasured on Friday, as stated above.

 The organising committee has designated veterinaries to check all dogs against their passports on Friday May 22 nd.
 Dogs that are not in perfect health will not be allowed to compete.
 All owners and/or handlers of the dogs have to present their dog’s veterinarian passport.